danny-baker/deploy-beast-datascience-vm/README.md

 ## Extra Security Considerations (VPN etc.)

 By default, this VM uses the suboptimal username/password creditials with a public facing IP address for ease of access and collaboration, and a Jupyter Hub requirement.
-This is not ideal but probably OK for short term testing and one-offs.
+This is of course not ideal but probably OK for short term testing and one-offs.
 I'd suggest you generate a strong password with something like [keepass](https://keepass.info/)

 **Putting your VM behind a VPN**

 It is possible to put this VM behind a proper VPN gateway in Azure, requiring you to first connect to the VPN from your client machine, before you can access it.
-This is way more hassle to setup because you need to manually generate a root certificate and client certificates, but I've created a working system here.
-Decent VPNs are not cheap, but the cool thing is, the Azure account comes with a premium VPN service FREE for 12 MONTHS which is usually $140USD/month.
+This is way more hassle to setup because you need to manually generate a root certificate and client certificates, but I've created a working template for this too.
+Decent VPNs are not cheap, but the cool thing is, the Azure account comes with a premium VPN service FREE for 12 MONTHS which is usually $140 USD/month.
+This gives you high bandwidth and acess to the quality encryption tunnel protocols (IKEv2) etc.

-If you are only planning to use your VM for a one-off short term job, I think it's probably fine to use as is.
+If you are only planning to use your VM for a one-off short term job, I think it's probably fine to use as is without a VPN.
+If you plan to use the VPN for an extended period of time, and/or security is of paramount importance to you than really the only safe way is to put it on a private network (no public IP) accessible only by a VPN gateway.

 If you want to put it behind proper security, the best option I think is putting it behind a premium VPN Gateway.